 By the mid 1950’s, the ranch design begin to take shape across the American landscape.
 In fact, it is still a popular style in use today.
 They are typically defined by being of one story with very low pitched roofs and moderate to wide overhangs, rectangular in shape with or without offsets, small porches, and basic detailing to include window shutters.

-Shed design: This is the latest of all the modern design styles, showing up in the late 1960’s.
+This is the latest of all the modern architecture design styles, showing up in the late 1960’s.
 This is another type of design that is frequently used by architects.
-Like The contemporary style, Shed house plans defy traditional detailing and style.
+Like the contemporary style, Shed house plans defy traditional detailing and style.
 It is identified by the use of one or more shed roofs with moderate or high pitched slants.
 These roofs shed in two or more directions as if triangles are mixed and form together.
 This style is asymmetrical by design and replaces ornate detailing in favor of clean lines. exterior finishes are usually clad siding but often includes brick veneer.